 - has fewer than 250 employees, and

 - The company will have discretion to decide which employees should have options, however the chosen employees must work full time for the company.
-A full-time worker is someone who works for the company at least 25 hours per week or for at least 75% of their paid working time.
-Employees may not hold more than 30% of the company’s shares.
+A full-time worker is someone who works for the company at least 25 hours per week or for at least 75 per cent of their paid working time.
+Employees may not hold more than 30 per cent of the company’s shares.

 - The shares under option must be part of the ordinary share capital of the qualifying company, fully paid up and not redeemable, however they can be a separate class of shares, with or without voting rights.
 EMI options can be made subject to conditions for vesting (eg performance metrics of the company), but the options must be capable of being exercised within 10 years.